cratstarc/opndrive/docs/development/contributing.md

 ## License

-By contributing to OpnDrive, you agree that your contributions will be licensed under the same license as the project.
+By contributing to Opndrive, you agree that your contributions will be licensed under the same license as the project.

 ---

-**Thank you for contributing to OpnDrive!**
+**Thank you for contributing to Opndrive!**

 Your contributions help make cloud storage more accessible and user-friendly for everyone.
 Whether it's a small bug fix or a major feature, every contribution is